o-l-a-v/o-l-a-v.github.io/README.md

 # Update Node packages in packages.json
 yarn upgrade-interactive

-# Update all Node packages, not only those in packages.json, but those only in yarn.lock too
+# Update all Node packages, not only those in packages.json, but those in yarn.lock too
 yarn up --recursive '*'

 # Deduplicate